benjavalero/replacer/replacer-backend/technical-design.md

 The sub-package `date` includes replacement finders related with dates.

-- **LeadingZeroFinder** Find long dates starting with zero, e.g. `02 de septiembre de 2019`
+- **LeadingZeroFinder**.
+Find long dates starting with zero, e.g. `02 de septiembre de 2019`
-- **UppercaseMonthFinder** Find dates with the month in uppercase, e.g. `2 de Septiembre de 2019`
+- **UppercaseMonthFinder**.
+Find dates with the month in uppercase, e.g. `2 de Septiembre de 2019`
-- **UppercaseMonthWithoutDayFinder** Find months in uppercase without day and after a common preposition, e.g. `desde Septiembre de 2019`
+- **UppercaseMonthWithoutDayFinder**.
+Find months in uppercase without day and after a common preposition, e.g. `desde Septiembre de 2019`

 *Note*: For the moment, these finders only work for Spanish language.